Posted on: novembre 27, 2023

 Before visiting the most fascinating area in the world it might be a good idea to get acquainted with the most important Amsterdam Red Light District laws.
-Check out this useful list with the 11 most important local laws.
+You don’t want to accidentally break the rules, do you?
+Discover this useful list with 13 laws in Amsterdam Red Light District.DOWNLOAD AMSTERDAM APP

 In some areas in Amsterdam a public ban on alcohol is enforced.
 The Red Light District is one of those areas.
 It is therefor forbidden to drink alcohol in the public spaces (on the streets) and it’s forbidden to have bottles or cans of alcoholic drinks on you.
 A fine of € 95,- is imposed on violations of the alcohol ban.
 The local police and municipality enforcers uphold the ban.